Kotlowitz, There Are No Children Here - Discussion Questions

 The questions below are designed to guide your reading, stimulate your thinking, and ground your discussion of the selection during Orientation Week.

-Be sure to visit the Freshman Seminar I Commons Blackboard website.
 A Reading Club quiz is part of your Orientation assignment for Freshman Seminar.

 - Why do you think the author titled his book There Are No Children Here?
 What are some other possible titles?